- I've heard very positive things about SWOTT from other trackers. To what do you atribute your success?

 Do I have to live in the southwestern USA to be accepted into the

-No. We focus on species found in San Diego County because we have thousands of photographic examples of tracks and signs from that area.
-The approach we use to track & sign identification applies to species from any region.
-Our students have come from as far away as Mexico, Canada, and Europe.
+No, we focus on species found in San Diego County because we have thousands of photographic examples of tracks and signs from that area.
+The methods we use for track and sign identification are applicable to species from any region.
+Students from the US, Mexico, Canada, and Eastern Europe have attended our course.

 -